BilalABDUL15/Calculation-MusculoTendon-Equilibrium/README.md

 # Calculation of the Musculotendon Equilibrium

-This repository provides two methods for calculating musculotendon equilibrium using a simple optimal control problem with Bioptim.
+This repository provides two methods for calculating musculotendon equilibrium using a simple optimal control problem with **Bioptim**.
 These methods are applied to a problem where an object with mass is attached to a muscle and needs to be moved either upward or downward, causing the muscle to contract or stretch.

 The equilibrium is calculated using De Groote's and Millard's equations.
 The model includes a musculotendon system with slight damping.